BurraAbhishek/Standard-Calculator/README.md

 Mathematical constants Pi (3.14 approx.) and e (2.71 approx.) are also supported by this calculator

-### NOTE: The next version will be released soon with the following additions:

-Users can soon upload/download calculation history.

-Support to toggle light / dark mode

-This software will also have the option to use JavaScript eval() for other operations like trigonometric operations.

 ## Privacy Policy

 All operations are performed in the browser.
 No information is transmitted over the Internet while you're using this app.